Tushar-exe/mkdocs-material/Grafana-Docs/docs/datasources.md

 1  **Create a Directory:**

     ```sh
-    create a directory of any name say "grafana"
+    create a directory of any name say "datasource"
-    mkdir grafana
+    mkdir datasource
-    cd grafana
+    cd datasource
     ```

 2  **Download Prometheus:**